ckan/ckanext-scheming/README.md

 This plugin relies on the scheming-support branch of ckan, see: https://github.com/ckan/ckan/pull/1795

+Installing custom validators and converters requires the changes in https://github.com/ckan/ckan/pull/1841 (hopefully to be merged soon)

 Configuration
 =============

-The schemas used are configured with configuration options:
+Set the schemas you want to use with configuration options:

 ```ini
 ckan.plugins = scheming_datasets scheming_groups